mondaycom/monday-code-quickstarts/quickstart-python/README.md

     Monday->>App: Sends access token
     App->>Monday SDK API: Saves the access token using StorageAPI App->>User: Redirects user back to the first-received redirect URL (recipe page)

-    User->>Monday: Uses the custom action in their workflows Monday->>App: Sends a request when the custom action should be executed App->>Monday SDK API: Gets the access token from StorageAPI, using the user's context App->>Monday SDK API: Sends the requested action to the Worker Queue App->>Monday: Responds that the action has been received and will be processed

-    Monday SDK API->>App: Worker queue sends a request to the app to process the action App->>App: Processes the action and sends an email
 ```

-### Authorization

 1. A user adds your recipe from the automation center.
 2. Monday sends a request to your app's authorization URL as configured in `Feature Details`.